-The public defence of the doctoral thesis begins by the chair of the public defence welcoming the author, external reviewer and examining committee members and declaring the public defence open.
-The chair then gives the author an opportunity to provide brief additional information or corrections to the doctoral thesis if needed.
+The public defence of the doctoral thesis begins with the chair of the public defence welcoming the author of the thesis, external reviewer and examining committee members and declaring the public defence open.
+The chair then gives the author of the thesis an opportunity to provide brief additional information or corrections to the doctoral thesis if needed.

-The doctoral thesis review begins by the external reviewer or author giving an approximately 15-minute presentation of the main points and conclusions.
-Well in advance of the public defence, the chair should come to an agreement with the external reviewer and the author regarding who will summarise the doctoral thesis.
-If the external reviewer does the summary, the author is to be given the opportunity to briefly comment on the presentation.
+The doctoral thesis review begins by the external reviewer or author of the thesis giving an approximately 15-minute presentation of the main points and conclusions.
+Well in advance of the public defence, the chair should come to an agreement with the external reviewer and the author of the thesis regarding who will summarise the doctoral thesis.
+The chair then gives the author of the thesis an opportunity to provide brief additional information or corrections to the doctoral thesis if needed.

-It is important that the public defence subsequently develops into an academic discussion between the external reviewer and the author about the doctoral thesis' strengths and weaknesses.
+It is important that the public defence subsequently develops into an academic discussion between the external reviewer and the author of the thesis about the doctoral thesis' strengths and weaknesses.
 The public defence is not an examination of knowledge or an opportunity for the external reviewer to present their own thoughts and findings; rather, it is a review of a submitted text.
 The external reviewer should focus their review on the essentials of the content.
 Shortcomings in the formalities, language, style and proofreading should be pointed out and exemplified, but should not dominate the public examination.
-The author should answer questions and address criticism as objectively and concisely as possible.
+The author of the thesis should answer questions and address criticism as objectively and concisely as possible.
 Consensus does not need to be sought.